ergoplatform/ergodocs/docs/mining/rent.md

 It is worth noting that a proposed EIP (Ergo Improvement Proposal) [EIP-33: Token burning during rent collection #68](https://github.com/ergoplatform/eips/pull/68) is under consideration, which could potentially address some of these concerns.
 Users should carefully weigh the pros and cons of Ergo's storage rent mechanism and ensure they have sufficient ERG to cover their storage rent to protect their valuable assets.

+## How do I check the age of my boxes?

 [TokenJay](tokenjay.md) has a handy [Box consolidation tool](https://tokenjay.app/app/#boxconsolidation) that checks the number and age of boxes in your wallet and consolidates when necessary.
 You can also message [@ergoportbot](https://t.me/ergoportbot) on Telegram and use the command `/ep boxage ADDRESS` to check.

 ## How does it work?